vhssunny1/Create-wordlist-domain-v2-with-JS/README.md

 BB - tools

-Very raw development and but works for need of hour.
+Very raw development but works for need of hour.

 process -
 collect domains from wayback and github-endpoints